sankari78/threatactor_db/README.md

 # threatactor_db
-application to extract entity and generate the knowledge graph database
+Application to extract entity and generate the knowledge graph database